2i2c-org/infrastructure/docs/howto/operate/new-hub/index.md

 These are a collection of YAML files (one per cluster) that define the configuration for all of our hubs.
 To learn which subset of clusters are *automatically* deployed via GitHub workflows, inspect the `matrix:cluster_name:` list in [the `deploy-hubs.yaml` action](https://github.com/2i2c-org/pilot-hubs/blob/f2ffc8ef51427d5f824747917bfd51533daf3045/.github/workflows/deploy-hubs.yaml#L17-L31).

-The process of automatically updating and adding hubs is the same for all of the hubs deployed on these clusters.
+The process of automatically updating and adding hubs is almost the same for all of the hubs deployed on these clusters.

+(new-hub:deploy)=
 ## To add a new hub

 To deploy a new hub, follow these steps: